ballerina-platform/ballerina-dev-website/public/spec/http/spec.md

 ## Introduction
-This is the specification for the HTTP standard library of [Ballerina language](https://ballerina.io/), which provides HTTP client-server functionalities to produce and consume HTTP APIs.
+This is the specification for the HTTP Ballerina library of [Ballerina language](https://ballerina.io/), which provides HTTP client-server functionalities to produce and consume HTTP APIs.

 The HTTP library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.